Helen Zille: Failed merger with Agang

 As DA Party Leader, Zille presided over a failed attempt to merge with opposition party Agang, then led by Mamphela Ramphele.
 After announcing the merger, and Zille famously kissing Ramphele at the news conference, the merger fell apart after five days when the DA could not come to an agreement on the way forward with Ramphele: she wanted to remain the leader of Agang while also running for the presidency of the DA, but Zille told her this would not be legal.
 The ANC suggested that foreign parties were funding the merger.

 Colonialism controversy arising from a trip to Singapore and Japan

-In March 2017, after a trip to Singapore and Japan which cost R600,000 for five people, Zille commented on Twitter that the legacy of colonialism was not all bad because it had left a legacy of infrastructure and institutions, which South Africa could build upon.
-The consequent outrage led to internal disciplinary hearings.
+In March 2017, after a trip to Singapore and Japan which cost R600,000 for five people, Zille commented on Twitter, “For those claiming legacy of colonialism was ONLY negative, think of our independent judiciary, transport infrastructure, piped water etc.” The consequent outrage led to internal disciplinary hearings.
 Zille was also investigated for her comments about the legacy of colonialism by the Human Rights Commission for "a potential violation of human dignity".